History or English Education (MA)

-99% of education students pass their teacher licensure exams.
+99% of Xavier education students pass their teacher licensure exams.

-Choose either English or History for your specialty master's program and become qualified for a leadership position teaching AP and dual-credit courses to talented high-school students.
+Students choose either English or History and become qualified for a leadership position teaching AP and dual-credit courses to talented high-school students

-Complete 30 hours of coursework combining foundational education courses with grad-level study in your field of either English or History.
-Learn from the best professors in both Education and your liberal arts field.
+Students complete 30 hours of coursework combining foundational education courses with grad-level study in English or History.
+They learn from the best professors in education and history.

-Steeped in Jesuit tradition, Xavier strives to develop teachers who are morally sensitive to the academic and social-impact needs of our time by fostering an appreciation for human diversity through reason and creative thinking.
+Steeped in Jesuit tradition, Xavier develops teachers who are morally sensitive to the academic and social needs of our time by fostering an appreciation for human diversity through reason and creative thinking.